Risk Factors Dashboard

 Changes in securities laws and regulations will increase our costs and risk of noncompliance.

-We are subject to requirements contained in the U.S. federal securities laws, including provisions of the Sarbanes-Oxley Act and the Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act).
+We are subject to additional requirements contained in the U.S. federal securities laws, including the Sarbanes-Oxley Act and the Dodd-Frank Wall Street Reform and Consumer Protection Act (the Dodd-Frank Act).
 The Sarbanes-Oxley and Dodd-Frank Acts required or will require changes in some of our corporate governance, securities disclosure and compliance practices.
-The SEC and NASDAQ Global Market (“Nasdaq”) have promulgated new rules and additional rulemaking is expected in the future.
-Compliance with these new rules and future rules has increased and is expected to increase further our legal, financial and accounting costs as well as a potential risk of noncompliance.
-Compliance with these new rules and future rules has increased and may increase further our legal, financial and accounting costs as well as a potential risk of noncompliance.
+The SEC and NASDAQ Global Market have promulgated new rules over time, resulting in increased legal, financial and accounting costs as well as a potential risk of noncompliance.
 Absent significant changes in related rules, which we cannot assure, we anticipate some level of increased costs related to these new regulations to continue indefinitely.
 We also expect these developments to make it more difficult and more expensive to obtain director and officer liability insurance, and we may be forced to accept reduced coverage or incur substantially higher costs to obtain coverage.
 Likewise, these developments may make it more difficult for us to attract and retain qualified members of our Board of Directors or qualified management personnel.
 Further, the costs associated with the compliance with and implementation of procedures under these and future laws and related rules could have a material impact on our results of operations.
 In addition, the costs associated with noncompliance with additional securities laws and regulations could also impact our business.

 Our consolidated financial statements are prepared in conformity with accounting standards generally accepted in the United States, or U.S. GAAP.
 These principles are subject to amendments made primarily by the Financial Accounting Standards Board (FASB) and the SEC.
 A change in those policies can have a significant effect on our reported results and may affect our reporting of transactions which are completed before a change is announced.
 Changes to accounting rules or challenges to our interpretation or application of the rules by regulators may have a material adverse effect on our reported financial results or on the way we conduct business.